xandkar/arkheia/README.md

 * ~~Switch to single file marshalling (again, due to slow disk) at least until more infrustructure (HTTP server and front-end) is added and I can look into specialized binary formats~~

 * Add a simple HTTP server
 * Add a simple HTTP access API (not sure of serialization yet, but JSON seems fine)
 * Add a simple web client
-* Store documents in a single, random-access binary file
+* Store data in a 3rd party storage engine (BDB?
+Kyoto Cabinet?
+LevelDB?)
+* Storage engine abstracted and swappable
 * Index headers in addition to body
 * Implement Suffix Tree indexing
 * Implement substring matching
+* Implement a simple k/v storage engine

 Random thoughts/ideas